teiResa/teiResa/README.md

 2-25-09-05 Today i am trying to figure out how to start a .bat file with task scheduler because I do the same task every time i turn on my laptop.
 Also I streamed for the first time.
 Dino game and started OBS

 2024-09-06 tried to stream from pc but too many issues.
-Might try David's computer.  streeeeeeeeeeam 07 -->
+Might try David's computer.
+07  streeeeeeeeeeam 08 editing and stream.
+I plan to code too.
+-->